What is Behavior Based Safety (BBS)?

 - The employee can control the behavior

 Wearing the correct PPE is a great example of safe behavior that fits the BBS principles.

 Let’s say you have a problem with hand injuries at work.
-Safety gloves help prevent most hand injuries that you haven’t already engineered out or minimized.
-It also fits all of the above (in most cases:
+Safety gloves help prevent most hand injuries caused by hazards (after minimizing and eliminating more serious hazards).
+Tracking safety glove use also fits all of the above (in most cases):

 - You can see whether a worker wears their safety gloves

 - Both you and a second observer can agree whether the worker has their safety gloves on

 - When wearing their gloves, you can cite the behavior positively.

 - The worker controls whether they wear their safety gloves on the job (as long as there is adequate stock, the stock remains well managed, etc.)